otakup0pe/avakas/README.md

 # Overview

 This script provides a simple interface around viewing and manipulating project version metadata.
 It may be used to either bump, set, or view the version information for the project in a given directory.
 It is written with [semantic versioning](http://semver.org/) in mind.

-It currently does it's best to determine whether the given directory contains a NodeJS, Erlang, Chef Cookbook, or Ansible project before just settling on keeping the version in a file named `version`.
+It currently does it's best to determine whether the given directory contains a NodeJS, or Ansible project before just settling on keeping the version in a file named `version`.
 If a NodeJS project is discovered then the `package.json` will be edited.
 If an Ansible project is discovered then no files will be modified but the tags will still be handled.
-The Erlang detection is limited to OTP apps, and `avakas` will attempt to edit a rebar style `foo.app.src`.
-If a Chef Cookbook is discovered then `avakas` will attempt to modify the `version` attribute in `metadata.rb`.

 The avakas tool makes a few assumptions

 * There is only one logical project in each directory.
 * The directory is somewhere in a git repository.
 You can have multiple projects per repository by using the `--tag-prefix` option.
 * For the protection of the user the git workspace must not be dirty.

 The avakas tool supports the following types of version files

 * NodeJS `package.json`
-* Erlang/OTP and rebar `foo.app.src`
-* Chef Cookbook `metadata.rb`
 * Ansible `meta/main.yml`
 * Plain ol' `version` file